Real World Retirement Software

-4) IRS Age 70½ Minimum Required Distributions (MRD, or AKA MDIB and RMD): RWR will estimate the annual minimum distribution amounts that need to be withdrawn from traditional IRAs and 401(k)s.
+4) IRS Age 70½ Minimum Required Distributions (MRD, or AKA MDIB and RMD): RWR will estimate the annual minimum distribution amounts that need to be withdrawn from traditional IRAs and 401(k)s far into the future.

 You can still use the income withdrawal manual override column at any age, so you can tap into it more when needed, and then have it go back to paying just the required minimum distributions.